|On this page|

 Solvers will use data it knows about and ignore other data.
 So, you can attach data useful to another solver (such as scalar data), or any arbitrarily named data, to an RBD object and the RBD solver will happily ignore it.

 Solvers take objects and data and modify them

 Solvers do the work of calculating how simulated objects (RBD objects, wires, cloth surfaces, fluids, etc.) behave.
 They look at the data attached to objects (and may attach some of their own) and use it to run the simulation.
 For example, the RBD solver will look at the physical data, such as density, and forces, such as gravity, attached to an object to determine where to move it (updating its position data).
 If an object doesn’t have a solver attached to it, it won’t do anything when the simulation runs.

-(OK, that’s not exactly true... if really wanted to you could use expressions in the data fields that are meaningful to the viewer, such as
+(OK, that’s not exactly true… if you really wanted to, you could use expressions in the data fields that are meaningful to the viewer, such as

 Position, to make simulated objects move without a solver.
 But it wouldn’t be nearly as much fun!)

 The solver that should control an object is attached as another piece of data on the object.
 Different types of simulated objects can affect each other (for example, RBD objects displacing smoke).
 Objects cannot be controlled by multiple solvers, but you can attach a solver that itself uses multiple solvers, such as a Blend solver.
 See below for more information on combining solvers.